FiQCI/resource-estimator/public/documentation.md

 Both VTT Q50 and Helmi have a constant initialization time associated with any quantum job submitted to them.
 For a batch of circuits, the constant initialization time applies to the whole batch (list of circuits).
 However, submitting many smaller batches of quantum circuits does apply this time.
 This is mostly due to the initialization of the control electronics needed before job submission.

-- **Why does VTT Q50's model not include circuit depth?**
+- **Why does VTT Q50's model not include circuit depth or qubit count?**

-The circuit depth has minimal impact on QPU execution time.
+The circuit depth and number of qubits has minimal impact on QPU execution time.
 The runtime is largely dominated by the number of circuit executions (shots × batches) and qubit count.
 Removing depth from the VTT Q50 model simplifies the estimation model.

 - **Is the initialization time needed every time a parameter is updated in the quantum circuit?**